fivetran/dbt_github/README.md

 ## Models

-This package contains transformation models, designed to work simultaneously with our [gitHub source package](https://github.com/fivetran/dbt_github_source).
+This package contains transformation models, designed to work simultaneously with our [GitHub source package](https://github.com/fivetran/dbt_github_source).
 A depenedency on the source package is declared in this package's `packages.yml` file, so it will automatically download when you run `dbt deps`.
 The primary outputs of this package are described below.
 Intermediate models are used to create these output models.

 **model**|**description**
 -----|-----